In this article

 4. Description of products or services

-When a vendor submits an invoice, they’ll include a line item for every product or service included in the order.
-The order lines will include the price per unit and the total number of units ordered.
-At the bottom of the vendor invoice, there will be a subtotal for the goods or services followed by any taxes or additional fees.
+When a vendor submits an invoice, they include a line item for every product or service in the order.
+The order lines include the price per unit and the total number of units ordered.
+At the bottom of the vendor invoice, there is a subtotal for the goods or services, followed by any taxes or additional fees.

 5. Payment terms

-Before the vendor billing stage, a company will usually provide a quote or estimate for their goods or services, which allows the client to compare prices with the competition.
+Before the vendor billing stage, a company usually provides a quote or estimate for its goods or services, which allows the client to compare prices with the competition.
 As the buyer, it’s important to negotiate with vendors before making a commitment to a particular vendor or their payment terms.

 Vendors may offer a line of credit to give their clients the option to pay for goods or services over time, rather than in a lump sum, typically with a monthly or quarterly bill.
 But either way, you’ll likely run into these common invoice terms: